curityio/freja-eid-authenticator/README.rst

 4. Now you can use this email for testing.
 5. In order to use ``SSN`` for testing, you need to vet your ID first
 6. Upgrade your account from mobile app
-7. Vet your ID from https://vettingportal.test.frejaeid.com
+7. Vet your ID by following the instructions from Verisec.
-8. Now you can use your ``SSN`` for testing.
+8. After that you can use your ``SSN`` for testing.

-Note :: You can find detailed instructions from documentation provided by Verisec, the document name will be something like : ``Freja eID Relying Party Documentation - Testing instructions.zip``.
+Note :: You can find detailed instructions from documentation provided by Verisec.

 Required Dependencies